0dataapp/armadietto-cloudron/README.md

 [Armadietto](https://github.com/remotestorage/armadietto/) is a self-hostable [remoteStorage](https://remotestorage.io) server.

-This project packages it for [one-click](https://easyindie.app) deploys on self-hosted panels using the 'monolithic' version for simplicity as it requires no additional services.
-This refers to an older version of the spec (`draft-dejong-remotestorage-01`), but that shouldn't be an issue with most apps.
+This project packages it for [one-click](https://easyindie.app) deploys on self-hosted panels using the 'monolithic' version for simplicity as it requires no additional services; although it refers to an older version of the spec (`draft-dejong-remotestorage-01`), this shouldn't be an issue with most apps.

 These panels maintain their own 'app catalogs' for one-click installs; until this is included there, it will require more clicks to setup.
 Below are instructions for each panel.
 More info in [oneclick-proof](https://github.com/0dataapp/oneclick-proof).